criscola/kubernetes-dbaas/README.md

 for a way to bridge the gap between their Kubernetes clusters and on-premise DBMS solutions.
 Imagine an organization composed by developers, system administrators and database administrators.
-Developers want their database instance ready ASAP, system administrators want to integrate everything under Kubernetes, and database administrators have to keep control over the provisioning process as close as possible to the DBMS solutions while still automating repetitive tasks
+Developers want their database instance ready ASAP, system administrators want to integrate everything under Kubernetes, and database administrators have to keep control over the provisioning process while still automating repetitive tasks.

 One of the Operator's strongest points is the separation of concerns between users, system administrators and database administrators.
 DBAs can retain full control on the lifecycle of database instances by creating **stored procedures**